Stability-AI/StableStudio/README.md

 # <a id="quick-start" href="#quick-start">🚀 Quick Start</a>

 You'll need to have [Node.js](https://nodejs.org/en/) and [Yarn](https://yarnpkg.com/) installed.

-Once that's done, you can run the following commands...
+Then run the following commands to install dependencies and launch StableStudio.

 ```bash
 git clone https://github.com/Stability-AI/StableStudio.git